Harfenlabor/harfenlabor.com/exampleSite/content/research/the-barberini-harp.md

 ![](/images/dif_000185_664_b.jpg)

-###### X-ray image of the section of the neck leading into the shoulder, showing the string pins, tuning pins, and pinholes, Museo Nazionale Degli Strumenti Musicali, Roma, 2014.
+###### X-ray image of the section of the neck leading into the shoulder, showing the string pins, tuning pins, and pinholes.
+Museo Nazionale Degli Strumenti Musicali, Roma, 2014.

 ***